flemm0/PM_566/02-assignment/README.md

 regional <- fread("regional.csv")
 ```

 ###### 1. After merging the data, make sure you don’t have any duplicates by counting the number of rows.
 Make sure it matches.

+In the case of missing values, impute data using the average within the
+variables “male” and “hispanic.”
+If you are interested (and feel
+adventurous) in the theme of Data Imputation, take a look at this paper
+on “Multiple Imputation” using the Amelia R package here.

 Merge data tables and ensure dimensions are correct.